allieocarlisle/simple-js-app/README.md

 Pokedex App

-Loads list of Pokemon via API.
+- Loads list of Pokemon via API
+- Display the list in a responsive layout
+- Show more details of each pokemon using UI patterns